razo7/githubissues-operator/README.md

     + failed attempt to create a real github issue
     + create if issue not exist
     + failed attempt to update an issue
+    + close issue on delete
 + implement deletion behaviour.
 A delete of the k8s object, triggers the github issue to be deleted.

 ## Ongoing Work
-+ Writing unit tests for the following cases (they should pass and cover):
-    + close issue on delete (check is good but somehow it doesn't delete the CR...)
++ Multiple creation of CR (probably race condition) sometimes when running unit tests.
 + Running Webhook cluster

 ## Future Work
 + Enabling to create issues with 'Lables' field, or other useful fields.